Kolhax/K-file_Ratter/Readme.md

 # first ("game.exe") and second ("backdoor.exe") files.                  #
 #                                                                        #
 #                                                                        #
-# How to roll with K-Self Ratter?                                        #
+# How to roll with K-File Joiner?                                        #
 #                                                                        #
 # Picture this: "game.exe" is the first file.
 Type "game.exe"            #
 # when K-Self Ratter asks you "1st file: "                                #